 Elaine Pagels's book The Gnostic Gospels, arguably did more than any other effort to ingratiate the Gnostics to modern Americans.
 She made them accessible and even likeable.
 Her scholarly expertise coupled with her ability to relate an ancient religion to contemporary concerns made for a compelling combination in the minds of many.
 Her central thesis was simple: Gnosticism should be considered at least as legitimate as orthodox Christianity because the "heresy" was simply a competing strain of early Christianity.
 Yet, we find that the Nag Hammadi texts present a Jesus at extreme odds with the one found in the Gospels.

 Although much excitement has been generated by the Nag Hammadi discoveries, not a little misunderstanding has been mixed with the enthusiasm.

 “The Gospel of Judas” From Traitor to Hero?

-Headlines around the world are announcing the publication of a "long lost" and "suppressed" ancient document, known as The Gospel of Judas.
+In the not so distant past, headlines around the world announced the publication of a "long lost" and "suppressed" ancient document called The Gospel of Judas.
 The announcement led to a frenzy of media coverage, ranging from responsible reports to outrageous sensationalism.
-According to some commentators, the publication of this new document will force a complete reformulation of Christianity and our understanding of both Judas and Jesus.
-In reality, nothing of the sort is in view.
-The document is highly interesting, however, offering an ancient and authoritative source into the thinking of heretical groups who offered alternative understandings of Christianity.
+According to some commentators, the publication of this new document would force a complete reformulation of Christianity and our understanding of both Judas and Jesus.
+In reality it offers an ancient and authoritative source into the thinking of heretical groups who had their own understanding of Christianity.

 The Gospel of Thomas